Skip to main content

 GitHub Actions (example)

-1. To download any of our packages in a GitHub Action, make sure you've set up permissions in your .npmrc with the contents shown in the Pre-Requisites section.
+1. Make sure you've set up your .npmrc with the contents shown in the Pre-Requisites section.

 3. Use the environment variable in your workflow: